 But it’s on the left side where the timeline comes to life.
-Every task listed on the right is represented as a bar in the chart on the left.
+Every task listed on the right is represented on a Gantt chart.
 Each task is represented by two points in time, the start and end dates.
 Between those two points is the duration bar.

 Those diamond symbols indicate milestones.
 When you see a dotted line connecting two tasks, that tells you that the tasks are dependent on each other to start or finish before the other can start or finish.

-ProjectManager.com is an award-winning software that helps you build better timelines and stay on schedule.
+ProjectManager.com is an award-winning project management software that helps you build better project plan timelines and stay on schedule.
 Our interactive Gantt chart is more than just a timeline—it’s an integral part of our larger feature suite.
 To build your timeline, try our software free for 30-days and import your task list.

 Set Task Duration

 Tasks need to have an estimated start and finish date to chart on a timeline.
-Once you’ve identified the task and its priority, you need to figure out how long it’ll take to execute.
+Once you’ve identified the task and its priority, you need to figure out its duration and dependencies.

 Linking dependent tasks is easy, just drag and drop one dependent task to the other.
 There’s also a link button that will also do this function.

 A milestone is a way to break up the project into phases or to note important dates.
 A milestone is one point in time that marks the end of one phase and the beginning of another.
 Milestones are represented as diamonds in our sample project timeline.

 Highlight the task you want to turn into a milestone for the project.
 Just click the milestone button and you’ll see it on the timeline symbolized by a diamond.